-SINCE MOST MEMBERS AND CONNECTIONS ARE HIDDEN, BEST INDICATION OF FAILURE IS EXCESS MOVEMENT CAUSING DAMAGE TO NON-STRUCTURAL OF FAILURE IS EXCESS MOVEMENT CAUSING DAMAGE TO NON-STRUCTURAL PROPERTY OF THE P
+SINCE MOST MEMBERS AND CONNECTIONS ARE HIDDEN, BEST INDICATION OF FAILURE IS EXCESS MOVEMENT CAUSING DAMAGE TO NON-STRUCTURAL ELEMENTS AND OUT OF PLUMB CONDITIONS HIDDEN, BEST INDICATION HISTORY

 - Heavy "W" steel beam & column framing 2 to many stories.

-Office and Commercial Occupancies, some industrial. - KEY PERFORMANCE ASPECTS - Normally well engineered, but performance is dependent on ductility of connections.
+Office and Commercial Occurrences come industrial - Office and Commercial Occupancies, some industrial.

+KEY PERFORMANCE ASPECTS - Normally well engineered, but performance is dependent on ductility of connections.
 PC floor systems as suspect. - Welded connections may be subject to brittle failure.
 Diagonally braced frames may have buckled cols or braces.